wyona/yarep/README.txt

-     Before running the examples, you need to build YAREP and the examples by executing "ant build-examples" in in the current directory.
+     Before running the examples, you need to build YAREP and the examples by executing "ant build-examples" in resp. "./build.sh build-examples" in the current directory.

      Running the examples:
      ---------------------

-     Run the examples by executing "ant run-examples".
+     Run the examples by executing "ant run-examples" resp.
+     "./build.sh run-examples"

      Configuration of repositories: